wdawson/okta.github.io/_source/_posts/2018-02-01-secure-aspnetcore-webapi-token-auth.md

 {% img blog/webapi-token-auth/ApplicationGeneralSettings.png alt:"General Settings Screen" width:"800" %}{: .center-image }

->For each client that you’ll want to have access to the API, you’ll need to create an Okta application for it, and give it the Client ID and Client Secret.
+>For each client that you'll want to have access to the API, you'll need to create an Okta application for it, and give it the Client ID and Client Secret.

 ## Set Up Your App To Use Okta Client Credentials